5 Careers That Let You Be Creative At Work

 A writer creates written content for a variety of media like online publications, magazines, books, scripts, and advertisements.
 They choose subjects that will interest readers, write scripts, conduct research to gather facts, and present their drafts to editors and clients.
 They work with editors and clients to revise their work and prepare it for publishing.

 A bachelor’s degree is usually needed for a full-time job, and employers can prefer people with a degree in English, journalism, or communications.
 A writer needs to have strong writing skills, critical-thinking skills, creativity, persuasion, social perceptiveness, and persistence.
 If you’re interested in becoming a writer, you can gain experience by working for your high school or college newspaper, or find an internship with a local newspaper, magazine, radio station, or blog.
 The average salary for writers in 2020 was $67,120 per year or $32.27 per hour.

 Advertising, Promotions, and Marketing Manager

 This manager plans programs to create interest in products or services.
 Advertising managers collaborate with sales staff and other coworkers to create ideas for an advertising campaign, oversee the development of advertising, and they work with the finance department to prepare a budget and cost estimates.
-Promotions managers oversee programs like special events, in-store displays, coupons, and sweepstakes that combine advertising with purchasing incentives.
+Promotions managers oversee programs and campaigns like special events, in-store displays, coupons, and sweepstakes that combine advertising with purchasing incentives.
 Marketing managers predict demand for products and services, identify markets, and develop pricing strategies.